Meet the Team

 Trish serves as a national consultant to The White House and the US Department of Education.
 Recently she co-led the organization and planning of the “invitation only” White House Convening on School Counseling at San Diego State University.
 A former school counselor, site and central office administrator, state association president and ASCA Vice President, Hatch has received multiple state and national awards including the American School Counselor Association (ASCA) Administrator of the Year Award and their highest honor, the Mary Gehrke Lifetime Achievement Award.

-+ LISA DE GREGORIO (Director of Operations, Trainer/Consultant)
++ LISA DE GREGORIO (Director of Operations, Professional Development Specialist)

 Lisa brings her unique skill set as a former leader of over 750 K-12 school counselors in Chicago Public Schools (CPS), the 3rd largest school district in the nation, to Hatching Results, where she is currently the Director of Operations and an Expert Trainer.
 A former K-8 school counselor, Lisa effectively built a school counseling program and led many school climate, attendance, and career readiness initiatives that earned her the Oppenheimer Recognition Award in 2007 and contributed to her school’s selection as one of only ten to become a ‘model elementary school’ in Chicago.